 Meanwhile, in an interview with the Associated Press news agency on Thursday, Assad dismissed the US' accusations that Russia or Syria were to blame for Monday's deadly raid, saying whatever American officials said "has no credibility" and were "just lies".

-Assad also scoffed at the idea that the White Helmets - civil defence volunteers in opposition-held areas - might be considered for a Nobel Peace Prize after a nomination earlier this year.
+Assad also scoffed at the idea that the White Helmets - civil defense volunteers in opposition-held areas - might be considered for a Nobel Peace Prize after a nomination earlier this year.

 "What did they achieve in Syria?" he said.
 "I would only give a prize to whoever works for the peace in Syria."